 One of the ways that you can use is to ask around.
 Start by asking colleagues and close friends the best person to talk to, especially when applying for a job.
 Try to get the phone number and mailing address of the specific person.

 Also, you can call the company’s receptionist or customer care person to ask for the name and contact information of the hiring manager or the person conducting the recruitment for advertised positions.

-Thank you for reading CFI’s guide to how to address a letter.
-CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
+Thank you for reading CFI’s guide on how to address a letter.
 To keep learning and advancing your career, the following resources will be helpful: